Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Additional experimental results

-Finally, it is important to note that the diffusion coefficient scaling in the norm of the linear residual and the new indicator is different from the scaling in the total error for problems with highly variable diffusion coefficient.
+Secondly, it is important to note that the diffusion coefficient scaling in the norm of the linear system residual and the new indicator is different from the scaling in the total error for problems with highly variable diffusion coefficient.
 This implies that contributions from subdomains with small coefficients may be dominated by contributions from subdomains with large coefficients.
-Thus, when solving the Poisson equation with highly variable coefficients, the separation of the indicator and the norm of the linear residual may occur at a different iteration than the point at which the discretization error dominates over the algebraic error.
-To address this issue, we propose a subdomain-based criterion that only recommends stopping when the norm of the linear residual restricted to each subdomain is relatively small compared to the indicator restricted to that subdomain.
+Thus, when solving the Poisson equation with highly variable coefficients, the separation of the indicator and the norm of the linear system residual may occur at a different iteration than the point at which the discretization error is greater than the algebraic error.
+To address this issue, we propose a subdomain-based criterion that only recommends stopping when the norm of the linear system residual restricted to each subdomain is relatively small compared to the indicator restricted to that subdomain.
 This approach ensures that the iteration achieves sufficient accuracy in all subdomains and provides a reliable stopping criterion for problems with highly variable piecewise constant coefficients.

 The paper is organized as follows.
 In \cref{sec:formulation}, we review stopping criteria based on a comparison of estimates of the algebraic error and a posteriori estimates of discretization error for high-order finite element methods.
-Additionally, we propose an error indicator.
-In \cref{rnfn}, we introduce a new stopping criterion that compares the norm of the residual and an indicator, and a subdomain-based stopping criterion for problems with highly variable coefficients.
-In \cref{num}, we provide numerical results to demonstrate the effectiveness of the stopping criteria.
-Numerical experiments include tests with anisotropic meshes, solutions with singularities, and Poisson problems with highly variable piecewise constant coefficients.
-We end with conclusions in \cref{sec:conclusions}.
+In \cref{rnfn}, we introduce a new stopping criterion that compares the norm of the residual to an indicator, and a subdomain-based stopping criterion for problems with highly variable coefficients.
+Furthuremore, we establish the reliability and efficiency theorems for the Poisson equation with constant coefficient.

+In \cref{num}, we provide numerical results including Poisson problems with highly variable piecewise constant coefficients and a GPU-accelerated three-dimensional elliptic solver to demonstrate the effectiveness of the proposed stopping criteria.